-Our fixture plates provide a versatile workholding system and table protection for Tormach CNC Mills, allowing you to drop on countless other fixtures and workholding devices with almost instant alignment!
+Our fixture plates provide a versatile workholding system and table protection for HAAS, Tormach, and other CNC Mills, allowing you to drop on countless other fixtures and workholding devices with almost instant alignment!

 Do I need to use a rust preventative when installing the fixture plate?

 - Yes, we recommend LPS3 (See link below to buy!)